 Check the vaccination rates of your nursing home

-You can check the percentage of residents and staff who are up to date on their vaccines at any Medicare-certified nursing home, and compare them with state and national averages, on Medicare.gov’s Care Compare website.
+You can now find vaccination rates of both residents and staff at any Medicare-certified nursing home and compare it with state and national averages on Medicare.gov’s Care Compare website.

-- Visit the Details tab on its profile.
+- Visit the “Details” section of its profile